• Skip to primary navigation

 🍴 Serving suggestions

-I sometimes serve them as a quick and easy pudding with custard or honeycomb ice cream.
+For a simple and satisfying dessert, serve them with custard or honeycomb ice cream.

 📖 Variations

-• Add a handful of blackberries for apple and blackberry muffins.
+• Adding a handful of blackberries to the muffin batter along with the chopped apple will give you apple and blackberry muffins.

 Cinnamon apple muffins in a muffin tin.